Oatmeal Cake

 Can oatmeal cake be made ahead of time?

-Yes, you most definitely can make this cake ahead of time.
-If you know you will be busy the day you need this cake, do not hesitate to make it a day or two in advance.
+Absolutely!
+If you’ll be busy on the day you need the cake, it’s OK to make it a day or two in advance.

 overhead view of oatmeal cake with coconut pecan frosting.